egvijayanand/blazor-project-templates/README.md

 dotnet new wpf-blazor -f net6.0
 ```

-Being the default value, framework parameter is optional for `.NET 7`, (until `.NET 8` reaches stable).

 ```shell
 dotnet new wpf-blazor -f net7.0
 ```

+Being the default value, framework parameter is optional for `.NET 8`.

 ```shell
 dotnet new wpf-blazor -f net8.0